Zhangjiakou railway station

-Zhangjiakou railway station (Formerly Zhangjiakou South railway station) is a railway station of Jingbao Railway, Zhangji Railway and Beijing–Zhangjiakou intercity railway located in Zhangjiakou, Hebei, China.
+Zhangjiakou railway station (Formerly Zhangjiakou South railway station) is a railway station of the Beijing–Zhangjiakou intercity railway, Zhangjiakou–Hohhot high-speed railway, Datong–Zhangjiakou high-speed railway, Jingbao Railway and Zhangji Railway and located in Zhangjiakou, Hebei, China.

 History

 The station was constructed in 1956 and officially opened in 1957.
 It belongs to the Beijing Railway Administration and the Beijing-Baotou Railway railway routes.

-The line is the terminus of the Beijing–Zhangjiakou intercity railway, the Zhangjiakou–Hohhot high-speed railway and the Zhangjiakou–Datong High-Speed Railway.
+The line is the terminus of the Beijing–Zhangjiakou intercity railway, the Zhangjiakou–Hohhot high-speed railway and the Datong–Zhangjiakou high-speed railway.

 Reconstruction

 As of November 12, 2017, the railway station, which had been operating for 60 years on the Beijing-Baotou Railway, was officially closed down in preparation for the new Beijing–Zhangjiakou intercity railway.
 Passenger trains that had originally arrived and stopped at the station were all transferred to Zhangjiakou South railway station.
 It was re-opened on December 30, 2019.

 Renaming of the station

 On March 3, 2019, the station was renamed to Zhangjiakou railway station, and what was known as Shalingzi West railway station is now known as Zhangjiakou South railway station.